How to Plant, Grow and Care For Peperomia Hope

 Peperomia ‘Hope’ needs bright, indirect sunlight.

-Peperomia ‘Hope’ will grow in a number of lighting conditions, but prefers bright indirect or filtered light to perform well.
+Peperomia ‘Hope’ grows in a number of lighting conditions but prefers bright indirect or filtered light to perform well.
 In darker areas of the home, the leaves may look a little lackluster and lose their shine.

-An east or south-facing window with constant light is perfect but it must be filtered.
-It likes a lot of light and in winter, position with a full day of light for the best growth.
+An east- or south-facing window with consistent light works perfectly, but the light must be filtered.
+This plant likes a lot of light, and in winter, position it to receive a full day of light for the best growth.

 Water